Everything you need to know about Austria:

 Austria’s famous hospitality

 None of the above would be any fun if it weren’t for the Austrians’ famous hospitality.
 No matter where you are, whether it is sightseeing in one of Austria’s cities, out on the slopes or hiking in the middle of nowhere, you will be warmly welcomed by friendly locals inviting you to have a drink and stay for a chat.
 Austria’s cities buzz with traditional cafés serving the famous Sachertorte (a rich chocolate cake invented by Franz Sacher) and a vast array of other delicious cakes, while its restaurants serve authentic Austrian dishes and puddings.
 Its famous mountain huts, which can be found along Austria’s pistes and hiking trails, boast hearty dishes such as goulash, steamed dumplings and, for hardier souls, its world-beating Schnapps.
 Wherever you go in Austria, no one is in a hurry, so always try striking up a conversation with the locals!

-If you’ve enjoyed our content check out some of our other recent posts:
+If you’ve enjoyed our content check out some of our other recent posts from our ski blog: